10-Q 1 scx-20221231.htm 10-Q scx-20221231

 References to currency-neutral sales and adjusted operating income should not be considered in isolation or as a substitute for other financial measures calculated and presented in accordance with GAAP and may not be comparable to similarly titled non- GAAP financial measures used by other companies.
 In evaluating these non-GAAP financial measures, investors should be aware that in the future we may incur expenses or be involved in transactions that are the same as or similar to some of the adjustments in this presentation.
 Our presentation of non-GAAP financial measures should not be construed to imply that its future results will be unaffected by any such adjustments.
 Non-GAAP financial measures have limitations as analytical tools, and investors should not consider them in isolation or as a substitute for analysis of our results as reported under GAAP.

-Please see Note 3 within the notes to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q regarding segment results of operations.
-The Company’s business is aggregated into two reportable segments based on geography of operations: North American Operations and International Operations.
-Segment income is measured for internal reporting purposes by excluding corporate expenses, which are included in the unallocated column in the following tables as well as in Note 3 within the notes to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q. These tables are included to better explain our consolidated operational performance by showing more detail by business segment and reconciling GAAP operating income and adjusted operating income.
+Please see Note 2 within the notes to the unaudited Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q regarding segment results of operations.
+The Company’s business is aggregated into three reportable segments of operations: North America Industrial "NAI", International Industrial "INI" and Global Test and Measurement "GTM".
+Segment income is measured for internal reporting purposes by excluding corporate expenses, which are included in the unallocated column in the following tables as well as in Note 2 within the notes to the unaudited Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q. These tables are included to better explain our consolidated operational performance by showing more detail by business segment and reconciling GAAP operating income and adjusted operating income.

 Results of Operations